How Bernard Arnault’s next-generation focus sets his family office apart

 Bernard Jean Étienne Arnault was born on March 5, 1949 in Roubaix, France to Marie-Josèphe Savinel and Jean Léon Arnault, the owner of the civil engineering firm Ferret-Savinel.
 He completed his primary and secondary education at Lycée Maxence Van Der Meersch in Roubaix and the Lycée Faidherbe in Lille.
 He completed his undergraduate studies at one of France’s leading engineering schools, École Polytechnique, graduating in 1971.

-Right after graduating, Arnault began working for Ferret-Savinel, eventually becoming its president 1978 and shifting the company’s focus solely to real estate and renaming the company to Férinel Inc. However, in 1984, with the help of Antoine Bernheim, a senior partner at Lazard Frères and Co., raised $80 million that was required for the purchase of the bankrupt French textile conglomerate Boussac Saint-Frères, which happened to own Christian Dior.
+After graduating from École Polytechnique, Arnault joined his father’s company, Ferret-Savinel.
+He persuaded his father to pivot from industrial construction to real estate, focusing on holiday accommodation, and later rebranded the company as Férinel Inc. This early move signalled his talent for strategic transformation and calculated risk-taking.
+However, in 1984, with the help of Antoine Bernheim, a senior partner at Lazard Frères and Co., raised $80 million that was required for the purchase of the bankrupt French textile conglomerate Boussac Saint-Frères, which happened to own Christian Dior.
 After a slew of layoffs and restructuring at Boussac, by 1987 Arnault had made the company profitable again with revenues surpassing $112 million.

 The Rise of the ‘Wolf in Cashmere’